ldkngan/SQL_Marketing_Analytics/README.md

 - **Result**
 <img width="484" height="54" alt="image" src="https://github.com/user-attachments/assets/392cb887-15c9-49ed-9ea1-8ef68d8cbd0c" />

+💡 **Insight:** Purchasing users tended to complete more than one transaction, indicating repeat purchase behavior and potential customer loyalty.

 ### 📌 Q6.
 Average revenue per session (only purchasers) in **July 2017**
 The purpose of this query is to **evaluate monetization efficiency** by calculating the **average revenue generated per session for purchasing users** in July 2017.